2. Material Accounting policies

 (iii) Current and Deferred Tax Expense for the Year

-Current and deferred tax expense is recognised in the Standalone Statement of Profit and Loss, except when they relate to items that are recognised in other comprehensive income or directly in equity, in which case, the current and deferred tax are also recognised in other comprehensive income or directly in equity respectively.
+Current and deferred tax expense is recognized in the Standalone Statement of Profit and Loss, except when they relate to items that are recognized in other comprehensive income or directly in equity, in which case, the current and deferred tax are also recognized in other comprehensive income or directly in equity respectively.

 Financial assets and Financial liabilities are recognised when the Company becomes a party to the contractual provisions of the instruments.